£

 Maintenance treatment

-When you’re in complete remission, and have moved on to maintenance treatment, your lifestyle can get back to normal in almost every way.
 You should be able to return to work and take up your regular activities again.
 You should also be able to enjoy a healthy diet and drink alcohol within sensible limits.

 You won’t normally need to stay in hospital any more, unless you relapse or get a severe infection.
-If someone you live with catches an infection, you might want to ask your healthcare team whether you need to take any special precautions.
+If someone you live with catches an infection, you might want to ask your hospital team whether you need to take any special precautions.

 After treatment, you can also travel and go on holiday.
 You might be able to have travel vaccinations (jabs) but check it’s ok with your consultant first.
-If you’re taking steroids or you’ve had a stem cell transplant, you should never have a vaccination without talking to your consultant.

 If you’re having treatment from any doctor who isn’t your main consultant or GP, make sure you tell them that you’re having treatment for ALL, or that you’ve had it in the past.